UK's new Treasury chief axes projects to save costs and confirms deal to end doctors strike

 Critics, especially her predecessor Jeremy Hunt, argue that Reeves is trying to score early political points in the new Parliament, and that she knew full well the state of the public finances during the general election.

-“Today's exercise is not economic, it's political,” Hunt said in response to Reeves' speech.
+“If you’re in charge of the economy, it’s time to stop trash-talking it,” Hunt said in response to Reeves' speech.
 "She will fool absolutely no one with a shameless attempt to lay the grounds for tax rises that she didn’t have the courage to tell us about.”

-Reeves also announced a series of pay agreements with unions.
-She confirmed that the government had reached agreement with unions to end the long-running strike of junior doctors in England at the start of their careers.
-It will see them getting a 22% pay increase over two years.
+Reeves also announced a series of pay agreements with staff in the public sector, from teachers to doctors.
+Most importantly, she said the government had reached agreement with unions to end the long-running strike of doctors in England in the early years of their careers.
+It will see so-called junior doctors getting a 22% pay increase over two years.

-“Today marks the start of a new relationship between the government and staff working in our National Health Service, and the whole country will welcome that," Reeves said.
+The Institute for Fiscal Studies, a well-respected economic think tank, had accused both main parties during the election of a “conspiracy of silence” over the scale of the financial challenges facing the next government, with the country's debt burden running at nearly 100% of national income, its highest level since the early 1960s.

-The state of the NHS was a main debating point in the election, with Labour saying it is “broken” as some 7.6 million people wait for care.
+But even the IFS appears to think that the situation was even worse than predicted and that Reeves is “within her rights to feel somewhat aggrieved,” especially with regard to the asylum bill.

 Credit: AP